pvlib/pvlib-python/paper/paper.md

 First, we examine contributors to pvlib python's code repository.
-The project's use of version control software enables easy quantification of repository additions (to code, documentation, tests, etc) over time.
+The project's use of version control software enables easy quantification of repository additions (to code, documentation, tests, etc.) over time.
 The project's repository currently comprises contributions from over 100 people spanning industry, academia, and government research institutions.
 \autoref{fig:community} (left) shows the number of unique repository